Mongolian Premier League

 The inaugural season started in 1955.
-Seasons start in late April and last until late October or early November.
+Seasons start in late April and last until late October or early November because of the low temperatures in the winter, with each championship corresponding to a calendar year.
 Teams play 18 matches each (playing each team in the league twice, home and away), totalling 90 matches in the season.

 Format

 The National League is a standalone football competition, that operates as the highest level of football in Mongolia.
 It consists of ten teams, eight of which are based in the capital city, Ulaanbaatar, with the remainder coming from other districts.
 Competing teams in the league play each other twice on a home and away basis.
 6 of the Ulaanbaatar-located teams play at the MFF Football Centre, and the others are: Mongolian largest stadium, National Sports Stadium, G-Mobile Arena, Erchim Stadium & Erdenet Stadium.

 Three points are gained for a win and one for a draw with no points for a loss.
 The team with the highest number of points is declared the champion.
 If two teams finish on equal points then head-to-head is used to determine the winner, with goals scored being the next criterion considered if goal difference cannot separate the teams.

 There is no promotion, because it is the top-tier league in Mongolia but there is relegation.
 The last-placed 2 teams are automatically relegated to Mongolia 1st League, without a play-off match.